DanielSherlock/BeddingtonPeers/README.md

 # BeddingtonPeers

-Implementation of Beddington Stones using PeerJS
+> Implementation of Beddington Stones using PeerJS

+Visit https://danielsherlock.github.io/BeddingtonPeers/ to see the page.